Turbo Charge Your OKRs With OKR-Dash.com

 • The third KR focuses on ensuring that the early win translates into a longer term retention effect

 What do you think?
-Could you improve these OKRs even further?
+Could you improve these OKR examples even further?
 Give it a try!

 That's all folks, you know how to do it now

-You've now got a solid understanding of what makes an OKR good or bad, and the examples of good OKRs should help you to craft your own.
+You've now got a solid understanding of what makes the best OKR examples (or worst!), and the example key results should help you to craft your own.

 Try out a free OKR dashboard for tracking your OKRs and visualising progress through the quarter.